Paranoid personality disorder

 Paranoid personality disorder (PPD) is a personality disorder characterized by paranoia, and a pervasive, long-standing suspiciousness and generalized mistrust of others.

+Outlined in the main chapter on personality disorders in the Diagnostic and Statistical Manual of Mental Disorders (DSM), paranoid personality disorder is not specifically included in the Alternative DSM-5 Model for Personality Disorders (AMPD), nor in the eleventh revision (ICD-11) of the International Classification of Diseases; the latter two instead classify it in accordance with a dimensional approach to personality disorders.

+The exact causes of PPD remain unknown, with research on this matter being limited; adverse childhood experiences are known to be a risk factor.
+Treatment of this disorder takes the forms of pharmacotherapy and psychotherapy; there are however no medications approved specifically for PPD and research on psychotherapeutic interventions is lacking.

+Signs and symptoms

 People with this disorder may be hypersensitive, easily insulted, and habitually relate to the world by vigilant scanning of the environment for clues or suggestions that may validate their fears or biases.
 They are eager observers and they often think they are in danger and look for signs and threats of that danger, potentially not appreciating other interpretations or evidence.

 They tend to be guarded and suspicious and have quite constricted emotional lives.
 Their reduced capacity for meaningful emotional involvement and the general pattern of isolated withdrawal often lend a quality of loneliness to their life experience.
 People with PPD may have a tendency to bear grudges, suspiciousness, tendency to interpret others' actions as hostile, persistent tendency to self-reference, or a tenacious sense of personal right.
-Patients with this disorder can also have significant comorbidity with other personality disorders, such as schizotypal, schizoid, narcissistic, avoidant, and borderline.

-It is one of the ten personality disorder categories in the DSM-5-TR, where it is listed among Cluster A ("odd or eccentric") personality disorders.
-It is not specifically included as a diagnosis in the ICD-11 classification of personality disorders, which, rather than including distinct personality disorders, has a single, dimensional personality disorder presenting with pathological manifestations of personality traits.

 Causes

+The causes of paranoid personality disorder have not been studied extensively.
+At the same time, there are studied causes of personality disorders in general; these include social, biological, psychological and developmental factors.
+Adverse childhood experiences are a risk factor for PPD, predominantly in the form of child abuse, itself occurring in various forms such as physical, sexual, and emotional abuse.
+Social stress may be another risk factor.

 A genetic contribution to paranoid traits and a possible genetic link between this personality disorder and schizophrenia exist.
 A large long-term Norwegian twin study found paranoid personality disorder to be modestly heritable and to share a portion of its genetic and environmental risk factors with the other cluster A personality disorders, schizoid and schizotypal.

 Psychosocial theories implicate projection of negative internal feelings and parental modeling.
 Cognitive theorists believe the disorder to be a result of an underlying belief that other people are unfriendly in combination with a lack of self-awareness.